HacKanCuBa/blake2signer/docs/docs/examples.md

 You can use a custom serializer such as [msgpack](https://pypi.org/project/msgpack/) which is very efficient, much better than JSON (half resulting size and more than twice as fast), so it is an excellent choice for a serializer.
 For keeping JSON as serializer a better choice than the standard library is [orjson](https://github.com/ijl/orjson) which is faster.

-All you need to do is implement `SerializerInterface`, and define how is your serializer serializing and unserializing.
+All you need to do is implement [`SerializerInterface`](interfaces.md#blake2signer.interfaces.SerializerInterface), and define how is your serializer serializing and unserializing.
 That's it.

 !!! warning
-    **Never** use `pickle` as serializer given than if for some implementation error a malicious user can sign arbitrary data, then unsigning it will cause code execution (JSON and msgpack are safe against such situations).
+    **Never** use `pickle` as serializer given that if for some implementation error a malicious user can sign arbitrary data, then unsigning it will cause code execution (JSON and msgpack are safe against such situations).

 ```python
 """Creating a custom serializer."""